OrTarazi/ESP32-CAM_cat_feeder_project/README.md

 - **(Optional) Flash LED / Status** → `GPIO4`

 *(PIR Vcc → 5 V or its own pack; Servo Vcc → own 4×AA; both with common GND to ESP32-CAM.)*

 ---

-## 🔒 Security Quick Tips

-- Keep your **BOT_TOKEN** private.
-Do not commit it.
-- Use a **private group** chat id (starts with `-100...`) or a one-to-one chat.
-- Consider restricting who can send commands (chat id filtering is already in code).

----

-## 🧪 Basic Test Procedure

-1. Power up on bench supply or AA pack → check **5 V rail** on the buck.
-2. Serial monitor @ 115200 → watch boot messages.
-3. Trigger PIR (wave your hand) → device wakes, logs, and sends a **Telegram photo**.
-4. Send `/snap` in chat → receive a fresh image.
-5. Send `/ignore` → device acknowledges and resumes normal loop.

----